scipy-conference/scipy_proceedings/papers/eric_ma/manuscript.rst

 common data cleaning routines that can be mix-and-matched with existing ``pandas`` API calls, which also enables data scientists to construct their data processing code with an easily-readable sequence of meaningful verbs.
-By providing data processing routines, we also save time for data scientists and engineers like ourselves, allowing us to accomplish our work more efficiently.
+By providing commonly-usable data processing routines, we also save time for data scientists and engineers, allowing us to accomplish our work more efficiently.

 History of ``pyjanitor``